SmartSquareHamburg/geotracks-preprocess/README.md

 PostgreSQL 10

 # UPDATE
-## Spatial Indices

-You'll definitely profit of creating a spatial index between executing `x_01_newReference.py` and `x_02_newData.py` with

-    CREATE INDEX cam_pixelpts_idx ON cam_pixelpoints USING GIST(geom);

-## Autovacuum
-At the end it turned out that best practice is to run every dataset one by one and dump every single part to your drive instead of appending rows to a super-large table.
-So run these scripts and dump your result, then truncate data to go on with the next one.
-The default `autovacuum` method of PostgreSQL will run queries on your tables in the background preventing you of edit these tables.
-Unfortunately this will cost you a lot of time.

 # Order of linestring break points
 For some reason detected points are not arranged as linestrings in the right order.
 If this happens use the following sql query to rectify that.